Noe-Protocol/noe/README.md

 Neither is built for what’s coming.

-We are entering an era of agents, neural interfaces, and machine cognition.
+We are entering an era of agents, robotics, neural interfaces, and machine cognition.
 To coordinate thought across minds and models, we need a new substrate.
 Not another programming language.
 Not another dialect.
 A protocol.